saikyun/kickstart-sdl/README.md

 ```

 This should result in a blank window showing for 1 second, if so: good job!
 If not: blame me!
 (Please create an issue.)

+### Change default startup directory in Terminal
+1. Click the arrow next to the `+` button
+2. Click "Settings"
+3. Under "Profiles", click "Defaults"
+4. Set "Starting Directory" to the directory where you want to keep your projects
+5. Click "Save"